mpenttila/event-site/README.md

 # event-site

 A simple event site (e.g. for a wedding) application with support for RSVPs to invitations.
+Written in Clojure with Reagent in the front-end.

 ## External dependencies